Market Trends – Model Year 2019

 Internal Combustion Engines

-Automated technology offers many advantages.
-Fewer road deaths are a certainty.
-However, the environmental and energy implications are not well understood.
-There is no guarantee that autonomous vehicles will be electric.
-From the technology alone, power requirements to process data and power the array of sensors can be as much as two to four kilowatts of electricity.
-For a typical vehicle, powering this technology could decrease fuel economy by 3% to 6%.
-While technology manufacturers will undoubtedly find ways to decrease energy consumption, there exists a real possibility that automated technology and, especially, autonomous vehicles, will increase emissions and energy use in vehicles.
-Self-driving vehicles could make commuting by car more attractive than before, with more people favoring cars over more-efficient public transportation or increasing the number or length of trips a person takes.
+Automated technologies offer many advantages.
+However, the environmental and energy implications remain to be seen.
+From a technology standpoint alone, two to four kilowatts of electricity are required to process a large amount of data and power the array of sensors.
+For a typical gasoline vehicle, powering this technology could decrease fuel economy by 3% to 6%.
+In the case of autonomous battery electric vehicles, these systems would be powered by the same battery that provides power to move the car down the road.
+This would reduce an EV’s driving range – losing about 10 miles of range for each hour on the road and thus adding time spent at a charger.
+While technology manufacturers will undoubtedly find ways to decrease energy requirements of automation, automated technology, and especially autonomous vehicles could possibly increase vehicle emissions and energy use.
+Self-driving vehicles could make commuting by car more attractive, resulting in more people favoring cars over more efficient public transportation or increasing the number or length of trips.
 Hence, policy has a major role to play in determining the sustainability impacts of these developments.

 Greener Choices for Everyone

-When it comes to buying a new vehicle, the most environmentally friendly step you can take is simple: first evaluate your needs and your budget, then look for the models with the highest green scores among the cars and trucks that meet your requirements.
-Even though some of our top ratings go to alternative fuel vehicles, all vehicle classes feature nationally available, gasoline-powered vehicles that score significantly better than average.
+When it comes to buying a new vehicle, the most environmentally friendly step is simple: first evaluate your needs and your budget, then look for suitable models with the highest green scores.
+Even though our top 2019 ratings go to vehicles with some form of electrification, all vehicle classes feature nationally available, gasoline-powered vehicles that score significantly better than average.

-Buying green does more than fulfill your own personal commitment to protect the environment.
-Naturally, each greener choice by an individual consumer reduces pollution directly.
-But the market is also a give-and-take between consumers and manufacturers.
-As more and more consumers buy green, automakers will increasingly view environmentally friendly design as an opportunity rather than an obligation.
-Then they will be motivated to invest even more in improved technology, and even more green cars and trucks will be available in the years ahead.
+Buying green does more than fulfill your own personal commitment to reduce pollution and protect the environment.
+It sends a signal to manufacturers.
+As more consumers buy green, automakers will increasingly view environmentally friendly design as an opportunity rather than an obligation.
+They will be motivated to invest more in improved technology, leading to more green vehicles in the years ahead.